 A sustainable garden also teaches our children to appreciate nature more and learn how our eco-system works.
 They will learn how important it is to live in harmony with our environment and carry this knowledge into the future, help to create a better world.

-How to Create Your Sustainable Gardening
+How to Create Your Sustainable Garden

 Let’s discuss some of the factors you should consider when designing your sustainable garden.

 - Sunlight - One of the main factors is sunlight.
 Plan your garden according to the amount of sunlight your garden gets throughout the day.
 If you get too much sunlight, consider plants that love sunlight and require less water.
 Similarly, you can add plants that need more water in a shady or moist area in your garden.
-When looking into options for your lawn, choosing “no-mow grass” for your lawn will save you money, fuel, and effort.

 - Native Plants - Plant native plants for a low maintenance garden.
 Check your local nursery for more information on your zone and recommended plants.
 Native plants are the plants that will thrive in your weather conditions and soil.
 So you won’t have to put too much effort and other resources in order for them to thrive.